-Experienced lab technicians take blood samples at blood draw locations throughout the region.
+Experienced lab technicians take blood samples at lab & diagnostics locations throughout the region.

 Women younger than 65 years old receive a Pap smear to check for signs of cervical cancer and HPV.
 If you are of childbearing age, we discuss birth control options.
 Women at risk for bone weakening (osteoporosis) receive a referral for a bone density scan.
 Find out more about women’s health.